top of page

 DO YOU PROVIDE PAPER GOODS, CHINA, LINENS???

-We provide disposable plates and silverware, paper napkins.
+We DO NOT provide disposable plates and silverware, paper napkins.
 We do not provide china or linens.
-We will most often provide the food in our chafing dishes with serving pieces and return after the event to pick up those items.
+This is the responsibility of the host of the event.
+We usually provide the food in our chafing dishes with serving pieces and return after the event to pick up those items.

 WHAT HAPPENS IF I CANCEL AN EVENT???